sacsar/csc-22100-assignment4/README.md

 4) Wire the start, stop, step and reset buttons in the view/`GameOfLifeController` to the `GameOfLifeViewModel`.
 I created a `start` method, you'll need to add the others.
 5) Wire up the slider so that it controls how long to sleep between evolutions.

+### Additional Specifications/Requirements
+- The buttons should be enabled/disabled as appropriate:
+  - When the simulation is running, only the stop button should be active
+  - When the simulation is stopped, the start, reset and step buttons should be active, but stop should be disabled